klietzau280/coupon-analysis/README.md

 Imagine you're driving to work when your phone buzzes with a coupon for a coffee shop ahead.
 Do you accept it?
 What about a bar coupon while you're driving with your kids in the backseat?

-Using data from over **12,600 real driving scenarios**, this analysis reveals the surprising patterns behind what makes people say "yes" or "no" to mobile coupons—and why getting it wrong isn't just a missed opportunity, it's a bad customer experience.
+Using data from over **12,600 real driving scenarios**, this analysis reveals the surprising patterns behind what makes people say "yes" or "no" to mobile coupons—and why getting it wrong creates a bad customer experience.

 ## The Bottom Line